 Unofficially referred to as Spouse Tuition Assistance, the Department of Defense recently expanded Military Spouse Career Advancement Accounts (MyCAA) program can provide up to $4,000 of Financial Assistance for military spouses.
 Visit http://www.military.com/education for more information and links to apply.

-Kirtland Community College will have 25% of tuition for eligible Michigan Air and Army National Guard members.
+Kirtland Community College awards a grant based on fees for eligible Michigan Air and Army National Guard members.
 The application can be found at our Important Forms! link below.

 Children of Veterans Trust Fund